cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 In Kubernetes, the operator is by default installed in the `cnpg-system` namespace as a Kubernetes `Deployment`.
 The name of this deployment depends on the installation method.
-When installed through the manifest or the `cnpg` plugin, it is called `cnpg-controller-manager` by default.
-When installed via Helm, the default name is `cnpg-cloudnative-pg`.
+When installed through the manifest or the `cnpg` plugin, the default name is `cnpg-controller-manager`.
+When installed using Helm, the default name is `cnpg-cloudnative-pg`.

 !!!
 Note
-    With Helm you can customize the name of the deployment via the `fullnameOverride` field in the [*"values.yaml"* file](https://helm.sh/docs/chart_template_guide/values_files/).
+    With Helm, you can customize the name of the deployment by way of the `fullnameOverride` field in the [`values.yaml` file](https://helm.sh/docs/chart_template_guide/values_files/).

-You can get more information using the `describe` command in `kubectl`:
+To get more information using the `describe` command in `kubectl`:

 ```sh
 $ kubectl get deployments -n cnpg-system